-The Authority along with its Solid Waste Complex offers a wide range of innovative services to businesses and residents in South Jersey.
+The Authority along with its Solid Waste Complex offer a wide range of innovative services to businesses and residents in South Jersey.
 From financing for large commercial operations to the micro-grid at our landfill, we're making a big impact.

-The Authority continues to work on enhancing education, promoting innovative workforce development initiatives, foster shared services with other government entities, invest in new projects that broaden the structure of the economy, and develop partnerships with businesses and industries to leverage investment and increase employment.
+The Authority intends to continue its work to enhance education, promote new workforce development initiatives, foster shared services with municipal government, invest in new projects that broaden the structure of the economy, and develop partnerships with business and industry to leverage investment and increase employment.